 This information is then used to generate a three digit credit score, ranging from 300-850, which helps lenders determine whether to extend you credit as well as the interest rate you'll be charged.
 Many employers and landlords now check your credit history and score as an important indicator of your "financial character."

-9 steps to excellent credit score: Suggestions for attaining and keeping a positive credit score.
+Improve Your Credit Score: Suggestions for attaining and keeping a positive credit score.

 Consumer Federation of America: Comprehensive information about credit scores presented in tables.